 You may have heard some in passing, and you may have heard some for the very first time.
 Either way, there are some great life lessons to take from these Irish proverbs.

 Don’t forget to join our weekly dose of Irish and get jokes, heritage and blog posts like this sent straight to your inbox every Friday.
-Our Facebook group is growing every day and at over 75k now.
-Join here.

 Let’s get started with some of these incredible Irish proverbs:

 - Mura gcuirfidh tú san earrach ní bhainfidh tú san fhómhar.
 Translation: If you do not sow in the spring, you will not reap in the autumn.

 - May you live to be a hundred years, with one extra year to repent.

 - A craftsman’s son may grow up in ignorance of his father’s skills.

 - Youth does not mind where it sets its foot.

 - Don’t become broke by trying to look rich